 Church law safeguards the indissolubility of the sacrament of marriage.
 By law, a marriage is presumed valid until established otherwise by positive proof (c.1060).
 A declaration of invalidity is rendered when the marriage is determined to be invalid.
 While the process is judicial, it is the commitment of the tribunal personnel to demonstrate a pastoral attitude and regard for those who submit cases for adjudication.

-In this Year of Faith, parishes are encouraged to print the tri-fold, two-sided, Tribunal Information Pamphlet and distribute these freely to all of your faithful who may inquire about the work of the Diocese of Cleveland Tribunal.
+Parishes are encouraged to print the tri-fold two-sided Tribunal informational brochure and distribute these freely to all of your faithful who may inquire about the work of the Diocese of Cleveland Tribunal.